adam-herrala-bricker/wedding/API_guide.md

 Deletes the audio file with the given `id`.

-If metadata for an audio file with `id` is found in the database, that entry is removed from, and the audio file is deleted from the server.
+If metadata for an audio file with `id` is found in the database, that entry is removed, and the audio file is deleted from the server.

 Parameters:
 - `none`